-Recently I have been thinking deeply about group minds and collective intelligence, with influences ranging from Thomas Malone (of the MIT Center for Collective Intelligence) to E.O.
+For many years I have been thinking a lot about group minds and collective intelligence, with influences ranging from Thomas Malone (of the MIT Center for Collective Intelligence) to E.O.
 Wilson’s detailed examination of insect colonies and the nature of the “superorganism.”
 As I tried to extend the “group mind” concept across larger timespans, I found myself both depressed and elated.
 Elated because I was understanding more about why the “powers that be” didn’t seem to give a shit — and depressed for the same reason.

 Thinking About Collective Intelligence